Freshwater Weekly Fishing Report Week of August 20, 2025

 Millers Creek

 FAIR.
-Water stained; 80 degrees; 1.43 feet below pool.
+Water stained; 85 degrees; 2.00 feet below pool.
 Crappie have improved to fair in 3-4 feet of water.
-Fish are a few weeks from spawning.
+Fish are weeks from spawning.
 Sand bass are fair around the dam when shad are surfacing.
-Shad are spawning so the bite should improve the bite for all species.
+Shad are spawning so the bite should improve for all species.
 Channel and blue catfish are slow in 15 feet of water.
-Black bass are slow on main lake points with soft plastics.
+Bass are good pitching creature baits and plastic worms shallow and in hardwoods.

 Nacogdoches